Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

 Geraldo Perdomo At The Plate

-- He has gone deep in 8.8% of his games this season, and 2.4% of his trips to the dish.
+- In 8.6% of his games this season, he has homered, and 2.4% of his trips to the dish.

-- Perdomo has had an RBI in 19 games this season (33.3%), including seven multi-RBI outings (12.3%).
-He has also driven in three or more of his team's runs in three contests.
+- Perdomo has had at least one RBI in 32.8% of his games this season (19 of 58), with more than one RBI seven times (12.1%).
+He has also been responsible for three or more of his team's runs in three contests.

+- He has scored in 26 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.